syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endtabs %}

-On Exporting the default routing path to server-side that contains the action name as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for Pdf Exporting.
+On Exporting, the default routing path to server-side that contains the action name as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for Pdf Exporting.
 The default controller name in routing path is the Grid view page’s Controller name.
 For instance, when Grid is rendered in GridFeatures View Page of Home Controller, then on Excel exporting Grid Content, the default routing path is ~/Home/ExportToExcel.